What Is the Pre-AP Course Designation?

 Completing Course Audit

 Your Pre-AP Course Audit tasks are completed online.
 You’ll receive an access code on April 1, 2020, that you’ll use to sign in to, or create, your Pre-AP Course Audit account.
 Teachers can begin the course audit process on April 13, 2020.
-Here are the steps to completing the Course Audit:
+Here are the steps to completing Course Audit:

-- The Course Audit Administrator agrees that all on-grade-level students will be enrolled in Pre-AP, or requests a deferment and agrees to create a plan to roll out Pre-AP for all students in future years.
+- The Course Audit administrator agrees that the Pre-AP frameworks and assessments serve as the foundation for all sections of the course at the school, or requests a deferment and agrees to create a plan to roll out Pre-AP for all students in future years.

-- The Pre-AP Course Teacher creates their own account for the Course Audit, selects their school and course, and agrees to participate in the Pre-AP Foundational Learning Series (first year of teaching course only), align instruction to the course frameworks, administer at least one learning checkpoint per unit, and administer all 4 performance tasks.
+- The Pre-AP course teacher creates their own account for the Course Audit, selects their school and course, and agrees to participate in the Pre-AP Foundational Learning Series (first year of teaching course only), align instruction to the course frameworks, administer at least 1 learning checkpoint per unit, and administer all 4 performance tasks.

 - The Course Audit administrator reviews and approves teacher attestations.